PeerMeHQ/know/collectives/overview.md

 The voting period in the length of [(Settings) Default Voting Period](./settings.md#voting-period) starts immediately.

-Our platform will then notify key members via their connected social channels automatically and post an announcement to the Peering [Log📝](../features/log.md) (if configured).
+Our platform will then notify key members via their connected social channels automatically and post an announcement to the Collectives [Log📝](../features/log.md) (if configured).

 ### 2. Vote / Sign

 Members can then vote on and sign proposals to express their sentiments towards it.
-They can do so using the Peering's vote token or by providing a signature if required by the [permission](./permissions.md) system.
+They can do so using the Collectives's vote token or by providing a signature if required by the [permission](./permissions.md) system.

 ESDTs used for voting will be deposited in the smart contract to ensure they can only be used once per proposal; they can be withdrawn after the voting period ended.
 NFT votes are recorded by the smart contract and immediately returned.

-A Peering operating in [Default mode](#modes) only allows leaders and configured roles to sign proposals that include [actions](./actions.md).
+A Collectives operating in [Default mode](#modes) only allows leaders and configured roles to sign proposals that include [actions](./actions.md).

 ### 3. Execute